-Magnetized CMs can be discretely or continuously magnetized.
-Discretely magnetized CMs contain rigid magnetic, and flexible non-magnetic material.
-The rigid magnetic material can be divided into actively magnetized electromagnets [4], or permanent magnets [5].
+can be divided into actively magnetized electromagnets [4], or permanent magnets [5].
 Alternatively, continuously magnetized CMs consist of magnetic composite polymers [6].
-These can be used to fabricate specialized magnetization profiles for target applications [7], [8].
-The magnetized CMs deform due to a magnetic wrench, exerted by an external magnetic field.
-A theoretical minimum of seven magnetic DOFs is required for wrench control.
+These can be used to fabricate specialized magnetization profiles for target applications [7, 8].
+The magnetized CMs deform due to a magnetic wrench, exerted on their magnetic regions by a magnetic field.
+A theoretical minimum of seven magnetic degrees of freedom is required for wrench control.
 However, these systems may suffer from magnet orientation-dependent singularities.
-By instead providing eight magnetic DOFs such singularities are avoided [9].
+By instead providing eight magnetic degrees of freedom such singularities are avoided [9].